Diego Castro III: Biography

 He started his career in front of the camera as an actor in a series of soap operas and TV commercials.
 He started acting in theater at the age of 11, appearing in plays by Fr.
 James B. Reuter productions.

-Away from the glare of the spotlight, he is an accomplished chef.
-He graduated from Culinary Arts Management back in 2004 and was Executive Chef for two major food brands in the Philippines.
+He is also an accomplished chef.
+He graduated from Culinary Arts Management in 2004 and was Executive Chef for two major food brands in the Philippines.
 He currently owns a restaurant called Lord of the Wings.

-His journalistic genes and love for the dishes paved the way for him to be a resident host and cook in UNTV’s morning program Good Morning Kuya.
+His background in journalism and interest in cooking led to his role as a resident host and cook on UNTV's morning program Good Morning Kuya.

 He has appeared in several TV series in the Philippines, including Esperanza (1997), Growing Up (1997) and Gulong ng Palad (2006) to name a few in ABS-CBN and GMA Network.
 Kasalanan Bang Ibigin Ka? is considered as Castro's biggest break.